-You can easily grill all year long with the latest from American Outdoor Grill and its halogen lighting.
+Review: Grill all year long with the American Outdoor Grill 36PCL

 SEATTLE, March 6, 2016 —In an ultra-crowded market if outdoor grills, it is easy for consumers to have the mindset of: “Meh, they’re all basically the same” and end-up with a poor-performing grill.
 Certainly, there are some consumer brands that build a better product than others but on the upper-end of the grills out there, we have American Outdoor Grill.
 They’re likely the best brand you’ve never heard of because they’re not sold at big stores like Home Depot and Lowes.
 Instead, this premium maker of outdoor grills sells its goods at boutique stores across the country.
 They are 100-percent American made and that’s something to be proud of – not many cooking products can make that claim.